cartant/rxjs-tslint-rules/README.md

 #### rxjs-no-unsafe-catch

 This rule disallows the usage of `catch` and `catchError` operators that are not within a flattening operator (`switchMap`, etc.).
 Such usage will see the effect or epic complete and stop dispatching actions after an error occurs.
+See Paul Lessing's article: [Handling Errors in NgRx Effects](https://medium.com/@P_Lessing/handling-errors-in-ngrx-effects-a95d918490d9).

 The rule takes an optional object with an optional `observable` property.
 The property can be specifed as a regular expression string or as an array of words and is used to identify the action observables from which effects and epics are composed.